 Sending your Shopify products on Amazon will offer you the benefits of mass exposure to the visitors who are looking to purchase your products.
 However, if you are selling products new to the Amazon marketplace, you can either purchase a GTIN / UPC code for your product or register as a brand on Amazon.

 Selling on Amazon is almost essential for every eCommerce site that wants to grow and survive in the long run.
 At this age, when even brick and mortar stores are creating their product listing on Amazon, it is not an option for an eCommerce site owner to miss out on this channel.
-But while selling personally manufactured products, either you need to register your Brand or you need to fill in the standard product ID.
+But while selling personally manufactured products, either you need to register your Brand or you need to fill in the standard product ID in form of UPC, EAN, JAN or ISBN.
 So, here are some GTIN exemption cases that can help.

 If you just thought about selling on Amazon, the first piece of information you’ll need is, whether to choose the professional seller account or the individual seller account.
 Let’s take a look into which Amazon seller account serves your purpose.